 To the quintessential foodie, Assam has to offer an intriguing array of culinary jewels.
 Assamese food is all about minimizing waste.
 It constitutes a varied combination of ingredients starting from rustic vegetables and the complex “Khar” to a lot of animal proteins and even insects.

 Needless to say, the true foodie in you must now be curious to discover the marvels of this cuisine.
-If you are experimental and big of heart, Assamese food will wow you with its traditional dishes and techniques.
-Here are 5 dishes that make this cuisine unique.
+If you are experimental and big of heart, Assam food will wow you with its traditional dishes and techniques.

 This dish is believed to have appetizing and digestive properties.
 Sometimes recipes can direct you to use baking soda if Khar is not available with you.
 Although alkaline, it fails to create the taste of an authentic Assamese Khar recipe.